 Data Sources for Procedure Mix and Costs

 Surgical cases were classified as a hysterectomy, salpingectomy and/or oophorectomy, cystectomy, or no surgery based on the procedure codes identified during the 6 months after the initial CA125 test.
 Because it is possible for members to receive multiple procedures, a hierarchy was established (in the same order as the procedures listed above) to restrict consideration to the most invasive procedure for each member (eg, a claim with hysterectomy and oophorectomy procedure codes would be classified as a member who received a hysterectomy).
-A complete list of CPT procedure codes used in the classification scheme is reported in Appendix B (at the end of the article).
+A complete list of CPT procedure codes used in the classification scheme is reported in Appendix B.

 Claims for these procedures were further categorized by place of service (ie, inpatient and outpatient), physician type (ie, gynecologist and gynecologic oncologist), and menopausal status.
 Because claims data do not specify menopausal status, member age was used as a proxy.
 Women aged 18 to 51 years were classified as premenopausal, and women aged 52 to 64 years were classified as postmenopausal.
 Women aged >64 years were excluded from the commercial data to differentiate from Medicare.
 The paid claims amounts were used to represent the actual reimbursement levels by payers.

 The commercial cost data utilized for the elevated CA125/OVA1 pathway were gathered through a 24-month retrospective claims analysis of female members with ovarian cancer (International Classification of Diseases, Ninth Revision [ICD-9] code 138.0) who received CA125 testing between July 1, 2013, and June 30, 2014.
 ICD-9 diagnosis codes for ovarian cancer do not distinguish between early- and late-stage cancers; therefore, clinician experts were consulted on the appropriate method for classifying members.